gasduster99/sppComp/try1/try1_2.md

 The model based statistical framework allows tremendous flexibility in accounting for a dynamic port sampling program.
-Market forces, regulation changes, and fisherman behavior are a few factors, among the many, which complicate the task of spaciating commercial catch.
+Market forces, regulation changes, and fisherman behavior are a few factors, among the many, which complicate the task of speciating commercial catch.
 Unlike a purely sample-based statistical framework, model based statistics allows analysts to quickly explore a wide range of hypotheses for estimating species compositions.
 The models entertained here manage to achieve generally well behaved predictive